ismailgunayy/frontend-masters-progress/deep-javascript-foundations-v3/README.md

 [Back to Contents](#contents)

 - _The ECMAScript language implicitly performs automatic type conversion as needed.
 To clarify the semantics of certain constructs it is useful to define a set of conversion abstract operations.
 The conversion abstract operations are polymorphic; they can accept a value of any ECMAScript language type._ [Ref](https://262.ecma-international.org/13.0/#sec-abstract-operations:~:text=The%20ECMAScript%20language%20implicitly%20performs%20automatic%20type%20conversion%20as%20needed.%20To%20clarify%20the%20semantics%20of%20certain%20constructs%20it%20is%20useful%20to%20define%20a%20set%20of%20conversion%20abstract%20operations.%20The%20conversion%20abstract%20operations%20are%20polymorphic%3B%20they%20can%20accept%20a%20value%20of%20any%20ECMAScript%20language%20type)
-  - There are abstract operations in the implementation of JS (which are not a function itself but a set of algorithms) like toPrimitive, toString, toNumeric, toBoolean
+  - there are abstract operations in the implementation of JS (which are not a function itself but a set of algorithms) like toPrimitive, toString, toNumeric, toBoolean
     <br>
 - _coercion_ and _conversion_ is interchangeable in JS
 - _boxing_ concept creates object instance from primitive values e.g. when you access _length_ property of a string. this is why people says '_everything is object in JS_'